legacysurvey/legacysurvey/pages/dr10/files.rst

 The photometric redshifts are computed using a random forest algorithm.
 Details of the photo-z training and performance are similar to those found in `Zhou et al. (2023)`_.
-We include two sets of photo-zs, one based on :math:`grz` fluxes and one based on :math:`griz` fluxes.
+We include two sets of photo-zs as part of DR10.1.
+Both sets include WISE W1 and W2 fluxes, but one includes just :math:`grz` fluxes in the optical and one is extended to include :math:`i`-band fluxes.
 Columns in the catalogs that additionally use :math:`i`-band can be identified by ``_I`` in the column name.
-For computing the photo-zs, we require at least one exposure in each band of interest.
+For computing the photo-zs, we require at least one exposure in each :math:`griz` band of interest.
 For example, for the :math:`grz`-based photo-zs we require at least one exposure in each of the :math:`g`, :math:`r` and :math:`z` bands (``NOBS_G,R,Z>1``).
 For objects that do not meet the ``NOBS`` cut, the photo-z values are filled with -99.